aces/Loris/modules/imaging_browser/README.md

 The imaging browser is intended to allow users to view candidate scan sessions collected for a study.

+The three primary types of users are:
-It is used primarily by imaging specialists to do online QC of imaging data that has been inserted into LORIS.
+1. Imaging specialists using the modules to do online QC
+2. Project radiologists viewing images to report incidental findings
+3. Site coordinators or researchers ensuring their uploaded scans have been processed and inserted into LORIS.

 ## Scope